 Gazumping, whether it’s morally acceptable or not, isn’t a crime in the UK and it’s not uncommon for it to find its way into the property buying process.
 This is because an agreement to buy or sell a property doesn’t become legally binding until written contracts are exchanged by the lawyers.
 Until these have been signed, you are working purely off a spoken agreement.

-Gazumping can be a difficult and stressful thing for First Time Buyers to experience.
+Gazumping can be a difficult and stressful thing for first time buyers in Manchester to experience.
 One minute you’re finalising the details to take on your first ever home, the next that’s all been taken away and you’re back to square one.
 You may also be part of a chain that breaks and, as a result, your moving date has to be moved back.

 It can be even more painful if you lose money through this process too.
 This is because you can sometimes be left out of pocket by non-refundable survey costs, conveyancing fees and mortgage arrangement fees.